-- (iii) Continuing enrollment in the pupil's current school district. - (iv) Continuing to receive intensive instruction and services for up to two consecutive academic years after completion of grade 12 or until the pupil has passed both parts of the high school exit examination, whichever comes first. - (O) Provision of a copy of the list of coursework and experiences developed pursuant to subparagraph (N) to the pupil and his or her parent or legal guardian, ensuring that the list of coursework and experience is part of the cumulative records of a pupil. - (P) Offering and scheduling an individual conference with each pupil in grades 10 and 12 who has failed to pass one or both parts of the high school exit examination or has not satisfied, or is not on track to satisfy, the curricular requirements for admission to the University of California and the California State University and to successfully transition to postsecondary education or employment, and with each pupil in grade 7 who is deemed to be at the far-below-basic level in English language arts or mathematics pursuant to the California Standards Tests and is unlikely to successfully transition to high school and meet all graduation requirements, including passing the high school exit examination, and with his or her parent or legal guardian, and a school counselor.
-The individual conference shall be scheduled, to the extent feasible, according to the following requirements: - (i) For a pupil enrolled in grade 7, the conference shall occur before January of that school year in which the pupil is enrolled in grade 7. - (ii) For a pupil enrolled in grade 10, the conference shall occur between the spring of that school year in which the pupil is enrolled in grade 10 and the fall of the following school year in which the pupil would be enrolled in grade 11.
-For a school operating on a multitrack, year-round calendar, the conference for a pupil enrolled in grade 10 shall occur in the timeframe that is equivalent to that specified timeframe for a school operating on a traditional calendar.
+- 29 (iii) - 30 (III) Continuing enrollment in the pupil's current school district.

+32 (IV) Continuing to receive intensive instruction and services for

+33 up to two consecutive academic years after completion of grade

+34 12 or until the pupil has passed both parts of the high school exit 35 examination, whichever comes first.

+37 (xi) Provision of a copy of the list of coursework and experiences and his or her parent or legal guardian, ensuring that the list of 39

+38 developed pursuant to subparagraph (N) clause (x) to the pupil

+1 coursework and experience is part of the cumulative records of a

+- 2 pupil. - 3 (P)

+4 (xii) Offering and scheduling an individual conference with 5 each pupil in grades 10 and 12 who has failed to pass one or both parts of the high school exit examination or has not satisfied, or 6 is not on track to satisfy, the curricular requirements for admission 7 8 to the University of California and the California State University 9 and to successfully transition to postsecondary education or employment, and with each pupil in grade 7 who is deemed to be 10 at the far-below-basic level in English language arts or mathematics 11 12 pursuant to the California Standards Tests and is unlikely to 13 successfully transition to high school and meet all graduation requirements, including passing the high school exit examination, 14 15 and with his or her parent or legal guardian, and a school counselor.
+The individual conference shall be scheduled, to the extent feasible, 16

+17 according to the following requirements:

+(I) For a pupil enrolled in grade 7, the conference shall occurbefore January of that school year in which the pupil is enrolledin grade 7.

+23 (II) For a pupil enrolled in grade 10, the conference shall occur between the spring of that school year in which the pupil is enrolled 24 25 in grade 10 and the fall of the following school year in which the 26 pupil would be enrolled in grade 11.
+For a school operating on a 27 multitrack, year-round calendar, the conference for a pupil enrolled 28 in grade 10 shall occur in the timeframe that is equivalent to that 29 specified timeframe for a school operating on a traditional calendar.
+30 (iii) 31 (III) For a pupil enrolled in grade 12, the conference shall occur 32 after November of that school year in which the pupil is enrolled in grade 12, but before March of the same school year.
+For a schooloperating on a multitrack, year-round calendar, the conference for a pupil enrolled in grade 12 shall occur in the timeframe that is